Pollutants in Water

 You may be concerned about nitrates in drinking water after reading articles in your local newspaper on “blue-baby syndrome” (methemoglobinemia).
 Or perhaps you’ve just had your water tested and you want to know what the numbers mean.

-This publication answers common questions you may have about lead in drinking water.
-It also helps you determine if your drinking water contains too much lead and suggests ways to reduce lead in your water.
+Find answers to common questions about lead in drinking water, learn how to determine if your drinking water contains too much lead, and discover ways to reduce lead in your water.